Frijol/climate-change/notes/solutions/infrastructure.md

 Intermediate load units | 3000-4000 | Fossil fuel thermal; Biomass thermal Base load units | 5000-6000 | Run of the river hydropower; Nuclear

-* In order to minimize cost (including startup/shutdown transition costs), nuclear and run of river hydro are used all year; controlled hydro is deployed as often as needed up to capacity; thermal power is used to support longer periods of high load; hydropower reserves and gas turbines are used infrequently to support peaks [Hug, 6]
 * Trends in when energy demand is high/low in the United States: ![screen shot 2017-03-23 at 2 12 44 pm](https://cloud.githubusercontent.com/assets/454690/24270554/d812fe6e-0fd2-11e7-9be9-8a7590237177.png) [Hiskens, 5][Hiskens]
+* Typical trends (though they can vary by geography): consumption is high at noon and in the evening, low at night; weekdays have higher consumption than weekends, but holidays can be either higher or lower depending on season; depending on climate, seasons have different consumption patterns– warm regions have high AC use while cold regions have high heater use [Hug, 14-16][Hug]
 * Hydropower stations (especially with large static head) are easy to moderate as necessary; thermal plants are harder/more expensive to moderate quickly, so are more often used for baseload coverage.
 Steam turbines are hardest to load/unload; gas turbines can help some with load following [Hug, 3][Hug]
+* In order to minimize cost (including startup/shutdown transition costs), nuclear and run of river hydro are used all year; controlled hydro is deployed as often as needed up to capacity; thermal power is used to support longer periods of high load; hydropower reserves and gas turbines are used infrequently to support peaks [Hug, 6]

 ## Organization
+* NERC is a nonprofit corporation designed to ensure reliability of the North American grid system.
+Key concepts: Continuously balance power generation and demand; Maintain voltages through balancing of reactive power supply; Keep transmission stable/within technically advisable limits (e.g. not overheating); Operate the system so it is reliable even in the case of an unexpected disruption; Plan, design, and maintain the system; Prepare for emergencies [Hug, 10][Hug]

 ### How the American energy grid works
 * Current grid paradigm: ![screen shot 2017-03-23 at 2 12 10 pm](https://cloud.githubusercontent.com/assets/454690/24270548/d479a0aa-0fd2-11e7-90cd-f02d92aa5ff4.png) [Hiskens, 4][Hiskens]